 A council tenant applying for a firearms certificate should always check the terms of the lease to see if there is any clause prohibiting possession or storage of firearms on the premises.

-Q. How much does a shotgun certificate cost and how long does it run for?
-A. A certificate is valid…
+Shotgun certificate FAQs answered Q. How much does a shotgun certificate cost and how long does it run for?
+A.…

 Find out how to apply for a shotgun licence, plus more information on waiting times, fees and the appeals process